ocket8888/lhs/vim/exercise_1.md

 ```
 Navigate to the       and place the word 'blank' there.
 Using `A`, place the word that describes it's position at the
-the text 'Place' at the beginning of the line using `I`.
+the word 'Type' at the beginning of the line using `I`.
 ```